8bitgentleman/Yape/docs/modernization_summary.md

 ## Overview

-This document summarizes the modernization work done on the Yape Chrome extension, outlining what has been accomplished, the current architecture, and next steps.
+This document outlines the phased approach for modernizing the Yape Chrome extension to improve its architecture, maintainability, and feature set, using the nas-download-manager extension as a reference model.

 ## What We've Accomplished

-The modernization has focused on creating a completely new, modern implementation of the Yape extension located in the `/yape-modern` directory.
-The original codebase remains untouched, allowing for side-by-side comparison and gradual transition.
+The modernization has focused on creating a completely new, modern implementation of the Yape extension located in the `/Users/mtvogel/Documents/Github-Repos/Yape` directory.
+An example example-synology-download-manager chrome extension as a reference model can be found here `/Users/mtvogel/Documents/Github-Repos/Yape/example-synology-download-manager`

 ### Key Achievements